thingsboard/thingsboard.github.io/docs/user-guide/ui/widget-library.md

 add-widget:
     0:
         image: /images/user-guide/ui/widgets/widget-library/wl-add-new-widget-1-ce.png
         title: 'Navigate to the "Widgets Library" page using the main menu on the left.
-Click the "+" icon in the upper right corner of the screen, and select the "Create new widgets type" option from the drop-down menu.'
+Click the "+" icon in the upper right corner of the screen, and select the "Create new widgets type" option from the drop-down menu;'
     1:
         image: /images/user-guide/ui/widgets/widget-library/wl-add-new-widget-2-ce.png
-        title: 'In the pop-up window select widget type.'
+        title: 'In the pop-up window select widget type;'
     2:
         image: /images/user-guide/ui/widgets/widget-library/wl-add-new-widget-3-ce.png
         title: 'In the pop-up window select widget type.
 In the dialog window that appears, enter the name of the new widget.
-Enter the widget JavaScript code, then click "Save" to complete the creation of widget.'
+Enter the widget JavaScript code, then click "Save" to complete the creation of widget;'
     3:
         image: /images/user-guide/ui/widgets/widget-library/wl-add-new-widget-4-ce.png
         title: 'A new widget is created.'